dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2427: Economic growth stems from job creation.
+### T2427: Job creation and economic growth come from investment.

 |Support|
 |---|